gianluisdiana/SpaceInvaders/README.md

-  ├── audio          # The audio played in the game ├── fonts          # The fonts used to display text ├── images         # All the images that will be drawed └── src            # Game implementation
+  ├── audio          # The audio played in the game ├── fonts          # The fonts used to display text ├── images         # All the images that will be drawed │   └── aliens           # The images of the enemies └── src            # Game implementation
 ```